Haletran/42_Minishell/README.md

 - boucle infini si | apres pas d'espace
 - Probleme avec l'attribution des pipes
 - Export detection not working, args considered as BUILTIN so execution impossible : fix vite fait
+- if two builtins commands at the same time such as env env, infinite loop

 ## Diagram